- Lake Conroe forms the west fork of the San Jacinto River and meets with its east branch at Lake Houston.

 Where Is Lake Conroe Located on a Map?

 Lake Conroe is primarily located in Montgomery County, with a smaller portion in Walker County.
 It is around seven miles northwest of Conroe.
 Montgomery and Willis are other cities close to the lake.
-The lake is about 1 hour’s drive north of Houston.
+The lake is about one hour’s drive north of Houston.

 Is Lake Conroe a Natural Lake?